de-Boer-Lab/Genomic-API-for-Model-Evaluation/src/submitting_jobs/README.md

 # How to submit jobs using GAME

 When jobs are submitted to a HPC cluster we cannot control which job will be started first which creates complications when trying to create server-client connections since the server must be started first.
 The following documentation outlines how to launch jobs using Evaluator and Predictor containers.
+A similar setup can be used to connect Predictor containers to Matcher_HOST and Matcher_PORT.

 There are a few ways that a server-client connection can be established when submitting jobs.